 - Entering Sensuka Bay

 The view in this print is among the most dreamlike and deliberately enticing of the whole series.
 Particularly if one happens to live very far away from Sensuka, so that it would be difficult to imagine ever visiting the city in one’s lifetime, such an image may evoke escapist fantasies.
-The idea of pulling into that sun-bedazzled harbour, with the wind on one’s face and the crying of seagulls in one’s ear, and with the penguins leaping alongside the boat and all the wonders of the imperial capital awaiting one at the other end, might well seem like the very definition of that inaccessible exotic Elsewhere for which so many hearts are consciously or unconsciously yearning.
+The idea of pulling into that sun-bedazzled harbour, with the wind on one’s face and the crying of seagulls in one’s ear, and with the penguins leaping alongside the boat, and all the wonders of the imperial capital awaiting one at the other end, might well seem like the very definition of that inaccessible exotic Elsewhere for which so many hearts are consciously or unconsciously yearning.

-Nevertheless, it may be well to keep in mind that, wherever we may find ourselves, that location inevitably takes on for us the concreteness of the Here and Now.
-The sky and sunlight and wind above us, however momentarily exhilarating, are still after a short time a little too real, a little too similar to—and indeed, they are none other than—the sky, sun, and wind that we experience every day, in the overly-rendered reality of the present moment.
-And even on this steamer deck, at least somewhere at the back of our mind, we would no doubt already be worrying about the pick-pocketers awaiting us in the crowded wharves, the negotiating of transportation to our lodgings, that meeting tomorrow morning with the representatives of the silk weavers guild, or with that acquaintance of our cousin’s who said he could find us work, our incipient need to pee, the persistent gnawing of hunger in our stomach, the health of a relative, or simply the same old anxieties that are with us always, because they are anxieties about ourselves.
+Looking at the image more closely, however, we can see that the artist has included an allusion to the essential unattainability of such desires for another world.
+The seated passenger in the foreground is looking down at an illustrated guide to Switzerland, oblivious to the view before her.
+Thus, the Fifty-Two Famous Views of Sensuka opens with a reminder that the object of our escapism is, by definition, always somewhere out of reach.
+No matter how wondrous the locale that we as travellers may find ourselves in, our surroundings inevitably take on for us the concreteness of the Here and Now.
+The sky and sunlight and wind above us, however exhilarating at first, are still after a moment a little too similar to—and indeed, they are none other than—the sky, sun, and wind that we experience every day, in the overly-rendered reality of the present moment.
+And even on this steamer deck, at least somewhere at the back of our mind, we would no doubt already be worrying about the pickpockets awaiting us on the crowded docks, the negotiation of transportation to our lodgings, that meeting tomorrow morning with the representatives of the silk weavers guild, or with that acquaintance of our cousin’s who said he could find us work, perhaps our incipient need to pee, or the persistent gnawing of hunger in our stomach, the health of a relative, or simply the same old anxieties that are with us always, because they are anxieties about ourselves.